 What is a Skinner Blend?
 A Skinner blend is a way of combining two colors to create a variegated palette that is unique, blended, and can be seamless with enough patience and effort.
 The old term for this used to be a gradation … today people sometimes refer to it as an “ombre” effect.
 This effect can be achieve with similar colors (as show below) or with opposing colors to create new & unusual blends.
 Sculpey has a fantastic post with more information on Skinner blends, including how to make one using the “traditional techniques” with triangles formed into squares & rectangles.
-You can make your rainbow skinner blend using the technique’s in Sculpey’s tutorial, or follow the instructions below for creating a teardrop blend.
+You can make your rainbow skinner blend using the technique’s in Sculpey’s tutorial.

 Making the Rainbow Pen